David-Lor/Python-DotEnv-Settings-Handler/README.md

 # Python-DotEnv-Settings-Handler

-A Settings Handler to be used with [python-dotenv](https://github.com/theskumar/python-dotenv) to load and read all the settings from a Settings class.
+A Settings Handler using [python-dotenv](https://github.com/theskumar/python-dotenv) to load and read all the settings from a Settings class.

 Instead of loading the env variables as `os.getenv("MY_VAR")`, create a class with all your env variables, and load them as `settings.MY_VAR`.